 When the holiday season rolls around (this year it runs through Jan.
 5) the verdant landscaping of the Gaylord Palms is bedecked with glittering lights and inside its biosphere-like atrium about a zillion more of them blow the collective minds of the many guests and visitors who gather beneath its towering Christmas tree.
 There are nightly shows featuring the magnificent performers of Cirque Dreams, an Elf on the Shelf character breakfast and even a Naughty or Nice Escape Room.
 Folks looking for a "cooler" holiday vibe love attending ICE!
 This year, the sub-zero attraction (9 degrees to be exact), features incredible, whimsical solid-ice sculptures and ice slides themed after one of the most beloved holiday films of all time: "The Polar Express."
 Also on tap, snow tubing, photo-ops with Santa and more!

 The Orlando Ballet is the city's only resident professional ballet company and The Nutcracker, of course, is a ballet that tells the story of little Clara, her nutcracker, and their holiday adventures.
-This year's performances run on select days from December 7-16.
-Tickets start at $19 and go up from there.
+This year's performances run on select days from December 13-23.
+Tickets start at $24 and go up from there.
 No need to worry if you think your little ones may not sit through an entire performance.
-On December 14 and 21, the Nutcracker Family Show (a one-hour version; tickets start at $15) is suitable for your entire brood.
-You can sweeten the deal by adding a special Nutcracker Tea event (Dec.
-15 only).
-A delicious assortment of sweet and savory treats will be on-hand, along with fun activities and demos. $50 for kids, $75 for adults.
+On December 14 and 21, the Nutcracker Family Show (a one-hour version) is suitable for your entire brood.
+This beautiful, festive production is the perfect way to introduce your children to theater.
 Fees benefit Orlando Ballet School.